brainhub/modsqr/README.md

 ## Background

 This project is helpful in _proving_ a [Simple Verifiable Delay Functions](https://eprint.iacr.org/2018/627) value and brute-force unlocking of a secret value.

+Because squaring is the main operation in modulo exponentiation, this project is a good estimate for modulo exponentiation operations, such as RSA decryption or encrption, DH modulo prime number, and many more complex protocols that perform exponentiation.

 ## Building